gitsforvikki/react-recap/README.md

 The combineReducers function in Redux is used to combine multiple individual reducers into a single root reducer.
 In a Redux application, the state is managed by a single store and each piece of the state is managed by a specific reducer.
 The combineReducers function takes an object whose keys correspond to the keys in the state, and whose values are the individual reducers that will manage those parts of the state.

+### What is the difference between a functional component and a class component in React?

+In React, a functional component is a plain JavaScript function that takes in props and returns a React element.
+A class component is a JavaScript class that extends React.Component and has a render method that returns a React element.

+One key difference between the two is that a class component can have local state and lifecycle methods, while a functional component cannot.
+However, starting with React 16.8, functional components can also have a state using hooks.

+Functional components are considered simpler, easier to understand and test, and have better performance than class components.
+Class components are useful when you need to use lifecycle methods or the local state.

+ ### What is the difference between state and props in React?
+State and Props are both concepts in React that are used to store and manipulate data within a React component.
+The main difference between the two is that State is used to store and manage the data that is local and specific to a component, while Props are used to pass data from a parent component to its child components.

+### Explain the concept of a Hook in React.

+During an interview, you can explain Hooks in the following way:

+“Hooks are a new feature in React that allows us to add state and other React features to functional components.
+They were introduced in React 16.8 and have since become a popular way to manage state and side effects in functional components.
+Hooks are named functions that start with the word use and allow us to reuse stateful logic across components without having to write a class component.
+For example, the useState Hook allows us to add state to a functional component and the useEffect Hook lets us perform side effects like data fetching or updating the document title.
+Hooks make our code more reusable, easier to understand, and easier to test.”